savasana/TIL/class/cs50-lecture11.md

 **synchronous code**
 - `C` is synchronous code
-- works line by line , it means if one line takes a while it is going to just hang there til it’s over.
+- works line by line , it means if one line takes a while it's going to just hang there til it’s over.

 **asynchronous code**
 - `Javascript`  `flask` is asynchronous code